chainsawriot/baaugwo/README.md

 The goal of baaugwo is to archive an R package from CRAN into either a tibble or a SQLite table.

+baaugwo (包裹) is the cantonese pronounciation of the word 'package'.

 ## Installation